-These are my SQL Server Diagnostic Information Queries for November 2021, aka my DMV Diagnostic Queries.
-They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-These are my SQL Server Diagnostic Information Queries for November 2021.
+These are my SQL Server Diagnostic Information Queries for November 2022, aka my DMV Diagnostic Queries.
+They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a relatively short amount of time.
+This post is about my SQL Server Diagnostic Information Queries for November 2022.

 Making YouTube videos about these queries has forced me to look at some of them with a new perspective.
 I am also using these queries very intensively at Koerber, so expect even more improvements in the next few months!

 This video walks through all of the Diagnostic Information queries from the SQL Server 2019 set.